Young Men - Promoters, Supporters, and Defenders of the Peace

 One traditional solution to "the problem of young men" across many cultures has been to put them into military service or to send them off (out of the community) to war.
 This keeps them occupied during the most volatile stage of their lives.
 Training under the discipline of older men has an additional advantage: it shapes youthful excesses into behavior acceptable for adult men The Romans, for example, required all male citizens to serve in the military.
 These soldiers often spent little or no time fighting.
 Rome used her soldiers to build fabulous aqueducts, astounding roads, and monumental and imposing buildings, performing their labors in the conquered territories and in the homeland.
 The Romans understood that people need to work and that young males, in particular, must be kept occupied or there will be trouble.

 Even if compulsory public service is unacceptable to independence-loving Americans, there is an alternative.
 We can make voluntary public service during those formative years extremely attractive, something to which young men and their parents will be powerfully drawn because of its obvious benefits (for example, scholarships or loans for school, or guaranteed work placement for a year or more afterward).
-Perhaps just as important, voluntary service could be something that teens choose to do "because it's cool."
+Perhaps just as important, voluntary service could be something enticing that teens choose to do "because it's cool."
 Serving their country in this way can be made into a matter of pride and honor, something "my father did, and his father before him."

 It can be done.
 What we require is the will to do it and the funding necessary to:

 In the past, organizations that worked to end young male violence have primarily thought of themselves as working to prevent crime, not wars.
-Yet there is an intimate connection, as the events of September 11th 2001 made clear.
+Yet there is an intimate connection, as the events of September 11th, 2001 made clear.
 America woke up to the reality of terrorism.
 In that same year the same kind of violence happened in places like Spain, London, Bali, and Baghdad.
-The solution to "the crime problem" (which is primarily a young male phenomenon) must become part of the campaign to end wars.
+The solution to "the crime problem" (primarily a young male phenomenon) must become part of the campaign to end wars.
 Crime and terrorism share a common basis in young male social disaffection, and young men are the cannon fodder from which the majority of criminals, terrorists, and warriors are drawn.